Best Bluetooth speaker 2024: Portable, waterproof and rugged options for every occasion

 Key specs – Power source: In-built battery; Battery life: 5 hours; Speakers: 1; RMS power output: 4W; Wireless: Bluetooth 5.1; IP rating: IP67; Dimensions: 85 x 72 x 38mm; Weight: 210g

-3. B&O Beosound A1 2nd gen: Best Bluetooth speaker under £250
+2. B&O Beosound A1 2nd gen: Best-looking Bluetooth speaker

 Price when reviewed: £182 | Check price at Amazon

-This stunning little speaker builds brilliantly on everything that was so great about its predecessor, the five-star B&O Beoplay A1.
+This stunning little speaker builds brilliantly on everything great about its predecessor, the five-star B&O Beoplay A1.
 Audio quality is superb, battery life clocks in at upwards of 40 hours at low volume (nearer 18 at moderate levels) and there’s even support for the Alexa voice assistant.
 It’s not technically a smart speaker but instead connects to the Alexa app on your phone to allow you to control it vocally.
 New to the 2nd gen is IP67 certification, meaning it’s both dust- and water-resistant, and a repositioning of the control buttons makes them a lot easier to access than the original.

 It lacks the 3.5mm port the Beoplay A1 had and sadly can’t be paired with its older sibling, but those minor drawbacks don’t stop the new and improved A1 from establishing itself as the Bluetooth speaker to beat in its price bracket.